folutade/KnowThatYouAnointed/content/posts/the-party.md

     to love mercy, and to walk humbly with your God**?*
     -Micah 6:8

 * Based on the prophet Micah’s summary of God’s directions, humans sin when they act in a way that is unjust, unmerciful or pridefully unconcerned with others.
-Based on this criteria, Lecrae would likely see his past actions as truly sinful not necessarily because it broke some clearly stated rule about sex or abortions, but because he clearly acted in a way that focused on exalting his own pleasure and pride regardless of whether such actions led to outcomes that were unjust or unmerciful for his girlfriend or for his potential first born child.
+Based on this criteria, Lecrae would likely see his past actions as truly sinful not necessarily because it broke some clearly stated rule about sex or abortions, but because he clearly acted in a way that focused on exalting his own pleasure and pride regardless of whether such actions led to outcomes that were unjust or unmerciful for his girlfriend or for his potential firstborn child.

 {{< /details >}}